 The panicle varieties have some species that are hardy down to zone 3 and even “shoulder” hardy specimens can survive in microclimates or areas of protection in the landscape.
 One of the oldest of this group is ‘Grandiflora,’ which originated in 1867.
-It has a prolific blooming habit but stems are floppy and heads nod in airy indifference.
+It has a prolific blooming habit, but the stems are floppy, and the heads nod in airy indifference.
 More compact and tidy cultivars are available which will still reliably produce blooms from June to September.

 Panicle Forming Zone 4 Hydrangea Varieties

 Choosing hydrangeas for cold climates depends upon your vision as well as the USDA designation for zone.
 Some plants develop arching stems while others are tightly formed bushes.
 Flower and leaf differences are also considerations for zone 4 hydrangea varieties.
 As one of the hardiest species of hydrangeas for zone 4, H. paniculata produces long, conical clusters of tiny flowers.
 Since they bloom off of new wood, there is no loss of bud in winter, and you can prune them quite harshly in spring and still expect flowers that season.

 Panicle types are native to Japan and China and form bushes of 6 to 10 feet (2-3 m.) in height with a similar spread.
 These are some of the best hydrangeas for cold climates.
 Some forms to try include:

 - Grandiflora – Creamy white blooms, often called Pee Gee